open-quantum-safe/www/faq.md

 OQS began as a research project to enable the prototyping and evaluation of quantum-resistant cryptography.
 As the field of post-quantum cryptography starts to mature with emerging standards, it is our goal to mature our codebase into a production-track version that is suitable for use in production environments, while also maintaining an experimental-track version of the our suite that continues to support research and development in new post-quantum cryptography algorithms.

 At present, the post-quantum algorithms in OQS have not been adopted as standards by NIST, and the implementations in OQS have not been subject to external audit.
-For these two reasons, we do not currently recommend the use of OQS in production environments, but hope to be able to address these needs in the future.
+For these two reasons, we recommend extreme caution regarding the use of OQS in production environments at this time.
+With added support from the [Post-Quantum Cryptography Alliance](https://pqca.org/), we intend to increase our efforts to de-risk such use.

 Read about the limitations of our software on our [about](/about) page.